🤖 BizStackHub Research · 2026

 📌 Key Takeaways

 AI ROI is real and fast.
 Customer support automation saves 15–25 hours/week.
 AI email tools boost open rates 15–35%.
 CRM AI features compress sales cycles by 50%.
-These are not projections — they're measured outcomes across thousands of SMBs.
+Payback is under 3 months for most implementations.

 Frequently Asked Questions